The Everlasting Covenants

-Grammar: Unless otherwise noted the meaning of Hebrew words is from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981), and the meaning of Greek words is from F.W.
+Syntax: Unless otherwise noted the meaning of Hebrew words is from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981), and the meaning of Greek words is from F.W.
 Danker, The Concise Greek-English Lexicon of the New Testament (2009).
+The numbering system of the Strong's Exhaustive Concordance of the Bible is identified with "SH" (Strong's Hebrew number) and "SG" (Strong's Greek number).
+Strong's Online.

-The Septuagint (LXX), the Jewish Greek translation of the Tanakh, completed in the 2nd century B.C., renders b'rit with the Greek word diathēkē, which means a formal arrangement or agreement for disposing of something in a manner assuring continuity.
+The LXX translates b'rit with diathēkē (SG-1242), which means a formal arrangement or agreement for disposing of something in a manner assuring continuity.
 It refers to a covenant that either has a testamentary aspect, e.g., last will and testament (Gal 3:15; Heb 9:16f) or a perspective of God's unilaterally assumed obligation to confer a special blessing (e.g., Matt 26:28; Acts 7:8; Rom 9:4; 2Cor 3:6; Heb 7:22) (DNTT 1:365).
-The Jewish translators of the LXX might have chosen to use sunthēkē, which only means an agreement, to translate b'rit, but instead they chose uniformly to use diathēkē, which by its definition as a "will" requires the death of the author to make it effective.
+The Jewish translators of the LXX might have chosen to use sunthēkē, a term common in classical Greek that means an agreement, compact or treaty (LSJ), to translate b'rit, but instead they chose uniformly to use diathēkē, which by its definition as a "will" requires the death of the author to make it effective.